 The flux of peoples, as well as life in a melting pot Philadelphia neighborhood would spark McCants's fascination with forms of social organization and multiple cultural perspectives, an intellectual quest that led to a book about the social welfare systems of the sixteenth century Dutch Republic.

 Her research continues to focus on issues in historical demography, early modern trade and consumption, and the standard of living in pre-industrial Europe.
-She is currently working on two major projects: an investigation of the origins and socio-economic scope of the consumer revolution in the Dutch Republic; and a study of economic aspects of church building in the High Middle Ages, including the impact of the Gothic building projects.

 Other indelible experiences for a budding historian were the automotive forays led by her father, Professor Norman Conger (who teaches now at Diné College on the Navajo Nation).
 "My father had, still has, a terrible case of wanderlust, and was always taking us on trips to explore the world,“ Anne says fondly.